DerekCook/CoreMidi4J/README.md

-To download and install, navigate to the [release](https://github.com/DerekCook/CoreMidi4J/releases) page and follow the instructions for release 0.3.
+To download and install, navigate to the [release](https://github.com/DerekCook/CoreMidi4J/releases) page and follow the instructions for the most recent release.

 ## Using CoreMidi4J